 LR+A is a consultancy in natural resource and environmental policy.
 Previously Larry taught, conducted research and handled programmatic responsibilities in various capacities at the University of California for 15 years, where he was also a S.V.
 Ciriacy-Wantrup Postdoctoral Research Fellow at the College of Natural Resources and Boalt Hall School of Law, as well as Director of the William Mann Distinguished Visitor Program.
 Research interests and recent work include development and analysis of ecologically sensitive approaches to resource management, sustainability of natural resources and ecosystems, wildland fire policy, adaptive management, environmental assessment, and the effectiveness of administrative regulation.
 His numerous publications include individual and co-authored articles on federal forest fire policy, ecosystem management, forest policy in the Sierra Nevada, and adaptive management.

-Adjunct Professor of Political Science at the University of Tromsø, Norway.
+Oran Young specializes in the fields of Institutional and International Governance and Environmental Institutions.
+He served as Co-director of the Program on Governance for Sustainable Development at the Bren School of Environmental Science and Management, University of California, Santa Barbara; and Adjunct Professor of Political Science at the University of Tromsø, Norway.
 Former Director of both the Institute of Arctic Studies and the Institute on International Environmental Governance at Dartmouth College.
 Chair of the Board of Governors of the University of the Arctic, and Chair of the Scientific Steering Committee on the Institutional Dimensions of Global Environmental Change under the auspices of the International Human Dimensions Programme on Global Environmental Change.
 Served for six years as vice-president of the International Arctic Science Committee.
 Author of over twenty books and numerous scholarly articles.
+[Read Arctic Stewardship in Ethics and International Affairs]

 EVENLYN M. HURWICH